Hurricane Season 2026: Season Opens Quiet as El Niño Suppresses the Atlantic

 This is the most interesting disagreement in hurricane forecasting in years.
 Here's the tension in plain terms:

-El Niño is now 85% likely by summer, with an 80% chance of reaching “strong” status.
-When El Niño is strong, it increases upper-level westerly winds across the tropical Atlantic, creating vertical wind shear that tears apart developing hurricanes.
-In the two strongest El Niño years (1997-98 and 2015-16), the Atlantic produced just 8 and 11 named storms respectively — well below average.
+El Niño is now 98% likely, with Niño 3.4 at +0.9°C and rising.
+June 1 satellite imagery showed exactly what these models predicted: dry air and hostile upper-level winds across the Atlantic, making tropical development impossible.
+When El Niño is strong, it creates vertical wind shear that tears apart developing hurricanes.
+In the two strongest El Niño years (1997-98 and 2015-16), the Atlantic produced just 8 and 11 named storms respectively.
+A +3.0°C event would produce shear levels with no modern precedent.

 Team “Above Average” (U of Arizona)